 Authors: Özgün Aydın from ICRON and Lieneke van Boxel from CQM

-Predictive maintenance is a hot topic among executives from companies across various sectors – from manufacturing to public transport to mining to logistics.
+Predictive maintenance is a hot topic among executives from manufacturing to public transportation to mining to logistics.
 Predictive maintenance - also known as condition-based maintenance- can harness the power of IoT, data, and advanced analytics algorithms to monitor and gauge the condition of a company’s assets (such as production machines, airplanes, trains, trucks, and cranes) on an ongoing basis, predict precisely when these assets will need maintenance, and recommend the optimal time window in which to schedule and perform maintenance activities.

 A growing number of companies are discovering that predictive maintenance-based planning and operations can enable them to minimize asset downtime and maintenance costs.
 Many of these companies are interested in implementing predictive maintenance strategies, tools, and technologies, but they don’t know how to make it happen.

 Step #1: Determine exactly what you want to predict.

 As is the case when starting any project, it is imperative to clearly and precisely define the scope of the implementation of the predictive - based maintenance planning system as well as the goals of the initiative.
 One of the common pitfalls of these types of projects is that companies fail to determine exactly what they want to predict – and instead have only a vague, general goal of wanting to predict and prevent asset failures.

 Step #2: Ascertain of which data you need and assess the quality of this data.

 The next step in implementing a predictive maintenance-based system is to collect historical and real-time data from various sources that is relevant and of the highest quality – including IoT devices, back-office systems (such as ERP, Excel, and MES), and web services – on the past performance, failure and maintenance history, and current condition of your assets.

 3. Extract insights from the data